-Section 3.
-Place of Meeting: The meeting place of the Huntsville Presbytery is determined by vote of the members in session.
+Section 4.
+Place of Meeting: The meeting place of the Huntsville Presbytery is determined by vote of the members when the Huntsville Presbytery is in session.

 ARTICLE V Officers

 Section 1.
 Officers: The officers of the Presbytery are Moderator, Vice Moderator, Stated Clerk, and Engrossing Clerk.
 Minister and Elders must fill the offices of Moderator and Vice Moderator.
 Elders, as Moderator and Vice Moderator, must be an elected representative to the Presbytery at the time of election and during each year of service.